 \section{Introduction}

-With computational photography prospering over the past few decades, higher quality and fidelity imaging is in sustained demand for both industry and daily life.
+With computational photography prospering over the past few decades, higher-quality and fidelity imaging is in sustained demand for both industry and daily life.
 Hybrid multiscale imaging camera systems~\cite{wang2017the, 2017Multiscale, iphone11pro, HUAWEIP40proplus} stand out for their capability to compose different camera characteristics and obtain a much higher spatial bandwidth.
-Hybrid multiscale imaging has been successfully applied in various imaging systems including hybrid light field camera~\cite{wang2017the}, gigapixel video system~\cite{2017Multiscale}, and mobile phones with multi-camera system~\cite{iphone11pro, HUAWEIP40proplus}.
-In order to realize hybrid multiscale imaging, one of the key issues is how to match and fuse cross-resolution images from different cameras under certain perspective parallax.
+Hybrid multiscale imaging has been successfully applied in various imaging systems, including hybrid light field cameras~\cite{wang2017the}, gigapixel video systems~\cite{2017Multiscale}, and mobile phones with multi-camera systems~\cite{iphone11pro, HUAWEIP40proplus}.
+To realize hybrid multiscale imaging, one of the key issues is how to match and fuse cross-resolution images from different cameras under certain perspective parallax.

-Reference-based image super-resolution (RefSR) has been proposed to solve cross-scale reconstruction problem, and applied to gigapixel video system~\cite{2017Multiscale} or hybrid light field imaging systems~\cite{boominathan2014improving, wang2017the}.
-RefSR aims to recover high-resolution (HR) information damaged in imaging and digitization process by transferring and fusing high-quality details from known HR references.
-Unlike data-driven single image super-resolution (SISR)~\cite{lim2017enhanced,zhang2018residual,zhang2018image,ledig2017photo,ma2020structure} that only utilizes prior knowledge learned from massive data to build an upsampling model, RefSR can produce much more satisfying results thanks to the additional HR references, especially for upsampling factors larger than 4$\times$.
+Reference-based image super-resolution (RefSR) has been proposed to solve the cross-scale reconstruction problem and applied to gigapixel video systems~\cite{2017Multiscale} or hybrid light field imaging systems~\cite{boominathan2014improving, wang2017the}.
+RefSR aims to super-resolve a low-resolution (LR) image through additional high-resolution (HR) reference image(s).
+Unlike data-driven single image super-resolution (SISR)~\cite{lim2017enhanced,zhang2018residual,zhang2018image,ledig2017photo,ma2020structure}, which only utilizes prior knowledge learned from massive data to build an upsampling model, RefSR can produce much more satisfactory results due to the additional HR references, especially for upsampling factors larger than 4$\times$.